amomarket-root/interview_question/LARAVEL/INTERVIEW QUESTION/📚 50 Most Asked Laravel Questions & Answers.md

 <summary><strong>2.
 What is MVC architecture in Laravel?</strong></summary>

 **Answer:**
-MVC is an architectural pattern that divides an application into three logical elements: Model, View, and Controller.
-The model describes the logic of writing Laravel applications, the view decides the user interface logic, and the controller acts as an interface between model and view.[^2]
+MVC (Model–View–Controller) is a design pattern that separates an application into three main components:

+- **Model** – Handles the data layer and business logic (e.g., interacting with the database, defining relationships).
+- **View** – Manages the presentation layer, i.e., what the user sees (HTML, Blade templates).
+- **Controller** – Acts as the intermediary between the Model and View, receiving user requests, processing them via the Model, and returning the appropriate View.

+In Laravel, MVC helps keep the code organized, maintainable, and scalable by clearly separating concerns.

 **Example:**
 ```php